 After many years the hormones of the adrenal cortex were isolated, identified, and prepared by synthetic methods in small amounts.
 Subsequently, they were made commercially on a scale sufficiently large to permit a study of their physiological effects.
 It was then found that many other diseases of an inflammatory nature were relieved by cortisone.
 Although it was found later that cortisone, like insulin, acts only so long as it is given to the patient, and that it does not cure the disease, the discovery of the activity of cortisone was a great step forward.
 For their work, Kendall, Hench, and Reichstein jointly were given the Nobel Prize for Physiology and Medicine for 1950.
 Since his retirement to Princeton University, Kendall has continued his studies of the chemistry of the adrenal cortex and remained affiliated with Princeton until his death in 1972.
 In addition to the Nobel Prize, Kendall received other major awards including the Lasker Award and the Passano Foundation Award.

-At yovisto you can learn more about our immune system in the TED talk of Laurie Garret.
+At yovisto academic video search you can learn more about our immune system in the TED talk of Laurie Garret.

 References and further Reading: